 Following the optical hutches, the conditioned beam enters the Experimental Hutch (Figure 1.5a), where, for experiments pertinent to this work, focusing optics are used.
-The sample is mounted on a positioning stage, referred to as the "end-station", that enables precise alignment relative to the X-ray beam.
-Detectors are used to capture the X-rays transmitted through or scattered by the sample.
+The sample is mounted on a positioning stage, referred to as the "end-station", which enables precise alignment relative to the X-ray beam.
+Detectors are used to capture the X-rays beam after interaction with the sample.

 Throughout this thesis, the standard ESRF coordinate system is adopted, wherein the X-axis aligns with the beam direction, Y is transverse horizontal, and Z is vertical upwards against gravity.

-The specific end-station employed on the ID31 beamline is designated the "micro-station".
+The specific end-station employed on the ID31 beamline is referred to as the "micro-station".
 As depicted in Figure 1.5b, it comprises a stack of positioning stages: a translation stage (in blue), a tilt stage (in red), a spindle for continuous rotation (in yellow), and a positioning hexapod (in purple).
 The sample itself (cyan), potentially housed within complex sample environments (e.g., for high pressure or extreme temperatures), is mounted on top of this assembly.
-Each stage serves distinct positioning functions; for example, the positioning hexapod enables fine static adjustments, while the $T_y$ translation and $R_z$ rotation stages are used for specific scanning applications.
+Each stage serves distinct positioning functions; for example, the positioning hexapod enables fine static adjustments, while the T_y translation and R_z rotation stages are used for specific scanning applications.